 By default, your measurements will be taken with your phone's camera — you'll just need to allow Welltory to use it at sign-up.
 If you don't feel comfortable using the automatically chosen camera:

 iPhone users can switch to another one.
-Go to Menu → Settings → Heart Rate Monitor.
+Go to Menu → Settings → Measurement Device.
 We recommend choosing the camera closest to the flashlight.

 Android smartphones, unfortunately, don't allow their users to choose another camera.

 Learn more about taking measurements with your smartphone camera.

 If you have connected Apple Health to Welltory, you don't need to take any further steps to share your Apple Watch data with us.
 If you haven't, see the instructions here.